oVirt/ovirt-site/source/engine/engine-development-environment.html.md

 ### Cannot deploy oVirt Node - Unexpected connection termination

        engine.log says: stderr: bash: /tmp/ovirt-Vs4bg68pau/setup: No such file or directory
        Suggestion: Make sure ovirt-host-deploy and otopi packages are installed.
+If needed try to reinstall it.

 <Category:Engine> [Category:How to](Category:How to)